 - Show you don’t have criminal records or health-based inadmissibility.

 - Indicate that the intent of your visit is temporary

-What activities can you do on a Business Visitor Visa?If you are in Canada under a business visitor visa, these are the activities you can do while visiting the country.
+What Activities Can you Do on a Business Visitor Visa?If you are in Canada under a business visitor visa, you are allowed to:

 - Attend business meetings or conferences